jkool702/forkrun/DOCS/FLAGS.md

 - `--resume <file>`           : Resume a previously aborted pipeline using the specified checkpoint file.
   - **Buffered/Ordered modes**: Provides "Exactly-Once" semantics.
 Ensure you truncate your output file to the byte count specified in the crash message before resuming.
   - **Realtime (-u) mode**: Provides "At-Least-Once" semantics.
 Resuming may result in a few duplicate lines at the failure boundary.
+- `--checkpoint-file <file>`  : Specify a custom filename for the checkpoint file written in case of failure.
+(Default: .forkrun_resume)

 ### ENVIRONMENT VARS